boltlabs-inc/zkchannels-spec/tezos/2-channel-establishment.md

       * [`bls12_381_g1`:`s2`]

 ### Requirements
-When the contract is fully funded, the `status` will change to `OPEN` (denoted as `1`) indicating that the funds are locked in.
-At this point the merchant waits until this status has been stable for `minimum_depth` blocks before sending `funding_locked` to the customer.
+ The contract storage status must be `OPEN` (denoted as `1`) for `minimum_depth` blocks before the merchent sends `open_m` to the customer.
+(XX timeouut needed)

 Upon receipt, the customer:
-  - verifies the `payment_tag`.
+  - In the dual-funded case, checks that contract storage status has been `OPEN` for `minimum_depth` blocks.
+If this check fails, the customer should reclaim their funding by initiating a unilateral close.
+  - Checks `payment_tag` as specified in `zkAbacus.Activate`.
+If this check fails, the customer should reclaim their funding by initiating a unilateral close.